 Benefits of Being a Port Bureau Member

 To build a bigger network.
-Company profiles in the Port Bureau’s printed Membership Directory and online listings increase visibility to boost business referrals.
+Company profiles in the Port Bureau’s online Membership Directory increase visibility to boost business referrals.
 Members can accelerate outreach through sponsorships at Port Bureau events and discounted advertising in our publications.
 All members receive discounts for our monthly Commerce Club luncheon series, a prime opportunity to entertain and educate clients on port region advantages or make new contacts to build business.
 Executive Partners engage at special Port Bureau CONNECT events for wider networking opportunities.

 To exchange insights and ideas.
 Get more involved with peers to encourage wider public support for Houston Ship Channel initiatives and add your own forward-thinking input for industry success.
 Collaborate and cooperate in a key area that impacts your bottom line: Houston Ship Channel dredging and maintenance, port optimization and efficiency, or championing the port region.